chinapedia/wikipedia.abstract.en/Page/Meaning_of_life.md

 Existentialism

-The_Scream.jpg's _The Scream_, a representation of existential angst.]]
+'s _The Scream_, a representation of existential angst.]]
 According to existentialism, each man and each woman creates the essence (meaning) of their life; life is not determined by a supernatural god or an earthly authority, one is free.
 As such, one's ethical prime directives are _action_, _freedom_, and _decision_, thus, existentialism opposes rationalism and positivism.
 In seeking meaning to life, the existentialist looks to where people find meaning in life, in course of which using only reason as a source of meaning is insufficient; this gives rise to the emotions of anxiety and dread, felt in considering one's free will, and the concomitant awareness of death.
 According to Jean-Paul Sartre, existence precedes essence; the (essence) of one's life arises _only_ after one comes to existence.

 Søren Kierkegaard spoke about a "leap", arguing that life is full of absurdity, and one must make his and her own values in an indifferent world.
 One can live meaningfully (free of despair and anxiety) in an unconditional commitment to something finite, and devotes that meaningful life to the commitment, despite the vulnerability inherent to doing so.[91]